GSA/CFO.gov/_leadership/pearson.margaret.md

 layout: bio
 name : Ms. Margaret Pearson
 department: the Office of Management and Budget
-title: DOffice of Federal Financial Management
+title: Office of Federal Financial Management
 ---